Invincible is a dating product for men by David Tian.

 Tian is very open about the overlap with Robbins but I haven’t heard about Greene.

-That was a bit befuddling for me as it was a sizable portion and rather obvious.
-But it’s possible I missed it.
+That was a bit befuddling for me since it was a sizable portion of the course.

-And “The Art of Seduction” is an awesome book anyway, so it won’t hurt you to listen to that part.
+“The Art of Seduction” is an awesome book though, so it won’t hurt you to listen to that part.